-Following the Tuspetinib licensing agreement between Aptose and Hanmi on November 4, 2021, Aptose received from Hanmi an existing inventory of drug product expected to support continuation of the current Phase 1/2 study.
-The Company and Hanmi also entered into a separate supply agreement in 2022 for additional production of new drug substance (API) and drug product to support further clinical development.
-Additional batches of API and drug product have been produced by other companies during 2022.
+Following the Tuspetinib licensing agreement between Aptose and Hanmi on November 4, 2021 (the "Tuspetinib Licensing Agreement"), Aptose received from Hanmi an existing inventory of drug product expected to support continuation of the current Phase 1/2 study.
+The Company and Hanmi also entered into a separate supply agreement in 2022 for additional production of new drug substance and drug product to support further clinical development.
+Additional batches of API and drug product have been produced by other companies during 2022 and 2023.